Random-field random surfaces: Discussion and open questions

 \subsection{Random-field Gaussian free field with $1$-dependent external field.}

-Theorem~\ref{prop3.1009100bis} states that, if the components of the random field $\eta$ are independent, then the random-field $\nabla \phi$-model is localized in dimensions $d \leq 5$ and localized in dimensions $d \geq 5$.
-One can thus raise the question whether the independence assumption on the random field can be relaxed without changing the critical dimension above which the random surface is localized and below which it is delocalized.
-In this section, we present a model of a random-field random surface in which the external random field is $1$-dependent, which localizes in dimensions $d \geq 3$ and thus exhibits a different qualitative behaviour.
+Theorem~\ref{prop3.1009100bis} states that, if the components of the random field $\eta$ are independent, then the random-field $\nabla \phi$-model is delocalized in dimensions $d \leq 4$ and localized in dimensions $d \geq 5$.
+One can thus raise the question whether the independence assumption on the random field can be relaxed without changing the critical dimension for localization.
+In this section, we show that the independence assumption cannot generally be relaxed to $1$-dependence (i.e., independence at distance $2$).
+Specifically, we present a model of a random-field random surface in which the external random field is $1$-dependent, which localizes in dimensions $d \geq 3$ and thus exhibits a different qualitative behaviour.

 Let us fix an integer $L \geq 1$ and let $\zeta : \Lambda_L \to \R$ a discrete Gaussian free field in the box $\Lambda_L$ with Dirichlet boundary condition.
 We then define the external field $\eta$ by the formula, for any vertex $x \in \Zd$,